PoliteGirl/question/GitCommand.md

 Rebasing is commonly used in workflows to keep a clean and linear commit history.
 It's often preferred over merging because it avoids unnecessary merge commits, resulting in a more readable and understandable history.
 However, rebasing should be used with caution, especially when working in a collaborative environment, as it can rewrite history and potentially cause conflicts for other team members.

 ### Q : How do you undo or revert the last Git commit?
+one thing you can do is fix and remove bad file in previous commit and the commit that change and push that code.

 You can use the git reset or git revert command to undo the last Git commit.
 The choice depends on whether the commit has been pushed to a remote repository.
 ```
 git revert <commit id>